Hamiltonian path and Hamiltonian cycle are solvable in polynomial time in graphs of bounded independence number: Preliminaries

 We consider simple undirected graphs without loops or multiple edges.
 The vertex set of a graph $G$ is denoted by $V(G)$, its edge set by $E(G)$.
 Edges are considered as two-element sets of vertices, thus we write $u\in e$ to express that a vertex $u$ is incident to an edge $e$.
 For the sake of brevity, we write $uv$ instead of $\{u,v\}$ for the edge containing vertices $u$ and $v$.
 We say that $u$ is {\em adjacent to} $v$ if $uv\in E(G)$.
 The {\em degree} of a vertex is the number of other vertices adjacent to it.
 The subgraph of $G$ induced by vertices $A\subseteq V(G)$ will be denoted by $G[A]$.
 The {\em independence number} of a graph $G$, denoted by $\alpha(G)$, is the order of the largest edgeless induced subgraph of $G$.
 With the standard notion of $K_k$ being the complete graph with $k$ vertices and $G+H$ being the disjoint union of graphs $G$ and $H$, $\alpha(G)$ is equal to the largest $k$ such that $kK_1$ is an induced subgraph of $G$.
 A graph is called {\em $H$-free} if it contains no induced subgraph isomorphic to $H$.

 A {\em path} in a graph $G$ is a sequence of distinct vertices such that any two consecutive ones are adjacent.
-A {\em cycle} is formed by a path connecting two adjacent vertices.
+The {\em length} of a path is the number of its edges.
+A {\em cycle} is formed by a path of length greater than 1 which connects two adjacent vertices.
 The path (cycle) is {\em Hamiltonian} if it contains all vertices of the graph.
 The \emph{path cover number} of $G$, denoted by $\mathrm{pc}(G)$, is the smallest number of vertex disjoint paths that cover all vertices of $G$.

 A graph is connected if any two vertices are connected by a path.
 Since the problems we are interested in are either trivially infeasible on disconnected graphs, or can be reduced to studying the components of connectivity one by one, we only consider connected input graphs in the sequel.